KoryIII/framasoft-official-plugins/peertube-plugin-auto-mute/README.md

 ```

 The purpose of the `updatedAt` field is to not override admin mutes/unmutes:
- * Plugin auto mutes of account A with an `updatedAt: '2020-05-07T14:42:48.954Z'`
+ * Plugin auto mutes account A with an `updatedAt: '2020-05-07T14:42:48.954Z'`
- * Admin thinks this account is fine so it unumutes account A
+ * Admin thinks this account is fine so it unmutes account A
- * On another check, the plugin won't re-mute the account A because of the `updatedAt` is before the last check
+ * On another check, the plugin won't re-mute the account A because the `updatedAt` is before the last check